ML4Geophysics/ANN-Based-Forward/README.md

 ## Reference

-Moghadas, D., Behroozmand, A.A., Christiansen, A.V., 2020, Soil electrical conductivity imaging using a neural network-based forward solver: applied to large-scale Bayesian electromagnetic inversion, Journal of Applied Geophysics.
+Moghadas, D., Behroozmand, A.A., Christiansen, A.V., 2020, Soil electrical conductivity imaging using a neural network-based forward solver: Applied to large-scale Bayesian electromagnetic inversion, Journal of Applied Geophysics, DOI: 10.1016/j.jappgeo.2020.104012

 ## Contact